BLACK AND WHITE TASSEL-EAR MARMOSET

 A recent study revealed that “phee” calls are equivalent to words or sentences in human conversations.
 The marmosets engaged in a dialogue don’t need to be related and each patiently waits for the other marmoset to finish their call before responding.
 There is no interruption or overlap.
 Although the study focused on the common marmoset, we may assume that the same is true for the Santarém marmoset.

 Alarm calls are short high-pitch staccato calls used in presence of danger.
 Marmosets may use these calls alone or in addition to scent-marking trees at the edge of their territory with their chest and anal glands.
 They may also call while staring at an opponent with a partially opened mouth.
-Cuff sounds, arched walks, and piloerection are other ways marmosets display to discourage intruders.
+Cuff sounds, arched walks, and piloerection (bristling of hairs due to the involuntary contraction of small muscles at the base of hair follicles) are other ways marmosets display to discourage intruders.

 In captivity, black and white tassel-ear marmosets were observed vibrating their tongue and producing cricket sounds—which were louder with the mouth open than with the mouth closed—the meaning of which has yet to be identified.